ag-computational-bio/kubernetes-course/Kubernetes-3-Networking.md

           servicePort: 80
 ```

-This Ingress routes the publicly available subdomain `demo.course.biokube.org` to the nginx service / deployment.
+This Ingress routes the publicly available subdomain `demo.clum.gi.denbi.de` to the nginx service / deployment.

 Note: The hostname has to be unique -> please specify your own hostname.
-To prevent unnecessary clashes use: `<SOMETHING>.demoXX.course.biokube.org` where `<SOMETHING>` is any arbitrary string and `demoXX` your username e.g `test.demo00.course.biokube.org`.
+To prevent unnecessary clashes use: `<SOMETHING UNIQUE>.clum.gi.denbi.de` where `<SOMETHING>` is any arbitrary unique string.

 ### 2 - Ingress with TLS